-Preview information sessions will be held online via Zoom during spring quarter.
-All are on Thursdays at 3pm.
+Preview information sessions will be held online via Zoom during Autumn quarter.
+All take place on Thursdays at 3pm.

 We invite you to first explore our website in order to learn more about the programs, resources, and opportunities in the School.
 Additionally, take some time to watch this Preview slideshow, where you can hear details about each of our three divisions.
 If needed, you can read a transcript of the audio in the slideshow.